za-ne/za-ne/README.md

 <h2>About me:</h2>
 I am a Full-Stack Developer with a strong foundation in web technologies and a passion for creating dynamic, efficient, and user-friendly applications with hands-on experience in front-end and back-end web development, database integration, deployment, and testing.

-🔭 I’m currently working on creating a...
+🔭 I’m currently working on creating a...<br>
-🌱 I’m currently learning...
+🌱 I’m currently learning...<br>
-👯 I’m looking to collaborate on...
+👯 I’m looking to collaborate on...<br>
-📫 How to reach me through:
+📫 How to reach me through:<br>
 - Email: zane.komedera@gmail.com
 - LinkedIn: https://www.linkedin.com/in/za-ne
 - Portfolio:  https://za-ne.github.io